Happy #NoPornovember, Fighters! This month, we’re all about highlighting how change begins with each of us taking a stand for love in our communities.

 8. Daniel from Ireland

-First, it was the video we linked above, posted publicly on his page.
+First, it was the video he shared publicly on his page about his journey with a porn struggle.
 Then, it was writing articles and getting them published in his university’s newspaper, calling to light the research on porn’s harms.
 Then, it had to be something bigger and bolder.
 He decided to walk 500 miles, across France and the north of Spain, on a famous trail called the Camino de Santiago de Compostela.

 Daniel wanted to walk these hundreds of miles to encourage those who were fighting against porn alongside him, raise funds for FTND, and also encourage others to detox porn with him for 25 days, the exact number of days of the journey.